When it comes to your retirement you need to make sure you’re making financial decisions that help you achieve the lifestyle you want in later life.

 Unlike a defined benefit pension, your final income isn’t guaranteed with a defined contribution pension.
 Money paid into the plan is invested, normally into funds, with the aim of making it grow in value.
 The value of a defined contribution pension pot can fall as well as rise and you could get back less than the amount invested.

-You can currently access your defined contribution pension on or after your 55th birthday, whereas most defined benefit pensions usually have a retirement age of between 60 and 65 depending on the scheme.
+You can currently access your defined contribution pension on or after your 55th birthday (57 from 6 April 2028 unless you have a protected retirement age), whereas most defined benefit pensions usually have a retirement age of between 60 and 65 depending on the scheme.
 If you have a defined benefit pension, you may be able to take benefits earlier or later than the specified age, however this may affect your income.

 How to find out what type of pension you have